RedHat-UX/red-hat-design-system/elements/rh-announcement/README.md

 - If this attribute is added, a close button will appear in the top right corner.
 Clicking this will hide the banner.

-`smallimg`

-- On screens smaller than 769px, larger images (where image height >= image width) will move above the text and the text will center align.
-This attribute can be added to override this functionality and keep the image left aligned

 ### Basic Announcement Banner

 ```html